 What is "On this day I hacked your OS"?

-It informs users that this evidence will be sent to all of their contacts, unless a certain sum in transferred to the account of cyber criminals behind "On this day I hacked your OS".
-Users should note that all these claims are false and no such compromising material exists.
+It informs users that this evidence will be sent to all of their contacts, unless a certain sum in transferred to the account of cyber criminals behind the rogue email.
+Note that these claims are false and no such compromising material exists.
 Emails of this type should be ignored.

-|Name||"On this day I hacked your OS" email spam campaign|
+|Name||"On this day I hacked your OS" email spam campaign.|

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

 |Fake Claim||Cyber criminals claim to have infected the device with malware, which allowed them to record compromising audio/video.
-They threaten to share this content with victim's contacts, unless a payment is made within the given time.|
+They threaten to share this content with the victim's contacts, unless a payment is made within the given time frame.|

 |Ransom Size||$771 in Bitcoin|